JuniorTonga/Cultural_Commonsense_Knowledge_Graph/README.md

 ### Run the script
+- Modify the header of the bash file to align with your institution's GPU parameters.
 - Please change the Project root in the test.bash file first
 - Modify options depending on your settings